apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 see a small *initial* delay as the responsible component is created on-demand (but only once; this is important) to respond to the request.
 To accomodate specific use cases, certain components in CAS are also explicitly marked to always be created eagerly and skip laziness.

-If you encounter component initialization issues, deadlocks and long wait-times during CAS startup, you may of course disable this behavior via the following setting and revert back to the previous behavior:
+If you encounter component initialization issues, deadlocks and long wait-times during CAS startup, or if you notice that background jobs, threads, event listeners or cleaners are not quite starting doing their job, you may of course disable this behavior via the following setting and revert back to the previous behavior:

 ```properties
 spring.main.lazy-initialization=false